Hekstra-Lab/valdo/README.md

 1. Load the VAE input and output data that was generated in the previous step.

 2. Initialize the VAE model with the desired hyperparameters.
 Tune-able hyperparameters include the following:
-    - `n_dim_latent`: Number of dimensionality in latent space (optional, default `1`)
+    - `n_dim_latent`: Number of dimensions in the latent space (optional, default `1`).

     - `n_hidden_layers`: Number of hidden layers in the encoder and decoder.
-If an int is given, it will applied to both encoder and decoder; If a length 2 list is given, first int will be used for encoder, the second will be used for decoder
+If an int is given, it will applied to both encoder and decoder; If a length 2 list is given, first int will be used for encoder, the second will be used for decoder.

     - `n_hidden_size`: Number of units in hidden layers.
 If an int is given, it will be applied to all hidden layers in both encoder and decoder; otherwise, an array with length equal to the number of hidden layers can be given, the number of units will be assigned accordingly.

-    - `activation` : Activation function for the hidden layers (optional, default `tanh`)
+    - `activation` : Activation function for the hidden layers (optional, default `tanh`).

 3. Split the data into training and validation sets.
 Randomly select a subset of indices for training and use the rest for validation.